smokeballdev/api-docs/docs/documentation/ia-Plugins.md

 `Window-SmokeballRibbonTab` - Places a Button in the 'Smokeball' Tab of Main page

-`Window-LeftDockedTabControl` - Places a navigation tab inside the Smokeball left-side tabs
+`Window-MainTabs` - Places a navigation tab inside the Smokeball left-side tabs

-`Window-Ribbon` - Places a tab in the main window ribbon
+`Window-MainRibbon` - Places a tab in the main window ribbon

 #### 1.2 SDK Support